Countdown to Father’s Day – Nursing Facility Activities

 Father’s Day is fast approaching.
 While we tend to make a bigger deal about Mother’s Day than Father’s Day, here are a few ways to step-up your efforts for the men in your facility.
 Just follow a few of these tips to provide a full week of activities to celebrate the fathers in your facility.

 Invite the men to start off the Father’s Day week-long tribute by honoring others through volunteering their time and service.
 Coordinate a few projects in your facility for the men to work on, like assembling care packages for troops or assembling toys to donate to the kids at a local homeless shelter.

 Turn Monday into a day packed with fun gaming opportunities for the men.
-Host a casino night for the men to play poker and Black Jack.
+Host a casino night for the men to play poker and Black Jack or other casino games.
 Afterwards, teach them a few unique card games like Uno or Phase 10.

 Have fun on Tuesday with the male residents by giving them classes for making different items.
 For example, host a fun “Baking With the Men” activity in which they work together to bake a cake in your Activity Room.
 Be sure to arrange the chairs to have your female residents observe and give tips and pointers!
 In addition, provide the men with a few food-making kits, like root beer floats and an ice cream maker to make a tasty dessert.